-Oh, Joe, you invited two friends for a day on your sailboat.
-They invite you to their house.
-This is your way to give back.
+Oh, Joe, you’ve invited two friends out on the sailboat for the day.
 It is a beautiful, hot, Saturday afternoon, as you make your way to Lake Union in Seattle.
 The lake is alive with people, and the air of great times is all around you.
 People are jumping from boats, swimming, and lounging on floaties.

 The freeboard of your boat is about 20 inches.
 The guest will sit on the cockpit coaming and lower themselves over the edge onto the floatie.
 First, you tie a line to the floatie and put it into the water.
-The guest then sits on the cockpit coaming, which also has a winch and cleat on it, and prepares to go overboard.
+Next, the guest sits on the coaming, feet over the edge, and prepares to go overboard.
 At this point, there are hints that the guest may have more enthusiasm than prowess and that their body type and athleticism may not be a good match for the endeavor at hand.
 Still, you give cheers of encouragement.

 The guest goes for it, but…..OH, NO..…as she slides off the coaming, her panties hook on the cleat.
-Momentum and weight carry her body to the water, stretching the panties the distance of the freeboard.
-Your guest, now dangling over the side of the boat.
-The other guest tries to unsuccessfully unhook the panties from the cleat before exclaiming “I need a pair of scissors!”
-You give it a go and have the strength to unhook the undergarment, and your guest finishes the trip to the water.
-Maybe needless to say, the guest did not land on top of the floatie as intended.
-They grabbed it and everyone took a moment to collect themselves from disbelief.
+Momentum and weight carry her body to the water, stretching the panties the distance of the freeboard and your guest is now hanging over the side of the boat.
+In a panic, the other guest tries to unhook the panties from the cleat before exclaiming “I need a pair of scissors!”
+Between waves of shock and laughter, you have the strength to unhook the undergarment, and your guest finishes the trip to the water.
+The guest also did not land on top of the floatie.
+However, they can grab it, and everyone takes a moment to collect themselves from disbelief.